JS Series: Using Atomics to Handle Concurrent Writes from Workers

 When invoking unlock(), it first tries to change the stored value from Mutex.#LOCKED to Mutex.#UNLOCKED via Atomics.compareExchange().
 If this does not succeed, the thread was not holding the lock, which should never happen.

-Subsequently, agents (or in this case, only one, if any) waiting on Mutex.#LOCATION are notified.
+Subsequently, agents waiting on Mutex.#LOCATION are notified (in this case, only a maximum of 1 agent is notified).
 Similarly to what is mentioned in the previous "Knowledge Boost" box, the call to Atomics.notify() will enter the critical section, remove the waiters from the queue, notify the waiters, then leave the critical section.
 The return value is the number of agents awoken.

 The New Counter Class